imb-hsu/reverse-rl/readme.md

 ## Reverse RL Implementation and Brick Assembly Simulation

-This repository is complementary to a pending publication.
+This repository is complementary to the Paper "Using Reverse Reinforcement Learning for Assembly Tasks" accepted at the 2023 PRL Workshop – Bridging the Gap Between AI Planning and Reinforcement Learning at IJCAI.

 ### Reverse RL